-How Acceptable is the Control Measure
+How Acceptable Is the Control Measure

 In this case, “Acceptable” refers to your stakeholder.
 This is another way of saying, will this control conflict with existing norms?
-This kind of bleeds into “How practical is your risk control,” but is important enough to be require a separate evaluation and justification.
+This kind of bleeds into “How practical is your risk control,” but is important enough to require a separate evaluation and justification.

 The long and short is that if you expect considerable resistance from stakeholders, the control likely is not acceptable.
 Ideally, you want a control that works well given your existing operations and safety culture.

-Resource: Aviation Safety Culture Quiz
+- Aviation Safety Culture Quiz

-What is the Residual Risk Factor
+What Is the Residual Risk Factor

-Residual risk is simply risk that is left over once the control is implemented.
+Residual risk is simply a risk that is left over once the control is implemented.
 In reality, this is just a complicated way of asking you to assess:

 - Does your control completely mitigate the problem (to ALoS); or